Porphyria

 - confusion and seizures

 Because porphyria can cause so many different symptoms, it can be hard to diagnose.
-Your doctor can talk to you and examine you, and will probably want to arrange urine or blood tests as well.
+Your doctor will ask you questions about your symptoms, your family medical history, and will examine you.
+They will probably want to arrange urine or blood tests as well.

 Genetic tests can be useful too.

-- avoid any drugs that may trigger an attack — check the list at the Porphyria Association Australia
+- avoiding any medicines or drugs that may trigger an attack — check the list at the Porphyria Association Australia

-- protect your skin from the sun as much as possible
+- protecting your skin from the sun as much as possible

 Your doctor may also advise you about:

-- medication to control pain, or any nausea or vomiting
+- medication to control pain, nausea or vomiting

-- other medication to reduce the amount of porphyrin in the blood
+- other medicines to reduce the amount of porphyrin in your blood

-- regular blood donation or blood-letting to reduce the amount of porphyrin in the blood.
+- regular venesection (also known as phlebotomy or blood-letting) to reduce the amount of porphyrin in the blood.

 Learn more here about the development and quality assurance of healthdirect content.